educational-resources-and-services/bibletags-widget/widgetAPI.md

 ```

 - **Not yet implemented**
-- Required for search (unless `searchData` is provided) and for USFM cross reference content.
+- Required for search (unless `searchCallback` is provided) and for USFM cross reference content.
 - The provided `fetchVerseCallback()` function must cause `contentCallback()` to be called in response.

 ```javascript